greydongilmore/AFIDS_macaca/material/README.md

 ### **4. Pontomesencephalic junction [midline]**

-  * At the junction but because the junction tapers off gradually, choose the ventral/inferior/pontine side of the junction using the sagittal and coronal views
+  * At the intraventricular junction but because the junction tapers off gradually, choose the ventral/inferior/pontine side of the junction.
+Using the sagittal view, find the junction at midline, next verify that you are at the junction by checking the axial view.
   * **Name:** 4
   * **Description:** PMJ